apollographql/federation/docs/source/entities.md

 }
 ```

-## Migrating entities and fields (advanced)
+## Migrating types and fields (advanced)

-As your federated graph grows, you might decide that you want an entity (or a particular field of an entity) to originate in a different service.
+As your federated graph grows, you might decide that you want a type (or a particular field of a type) to originate in a different service.
 Apollo Gateway helps you perform these migrations safely.

-### Entity migration
+### Type migration

-Let's say our `payments` service defines a `Bill` entity.
+Let's say our `payments` service defines a `Bill` type.
 Then, we add a dedicated `billing` service to our federated graph.
-It now makes sense for the `Bill` entity to originate in the `billing` service instead.
+It now makes sense for the `Bill` type to originate in the `billing` service instead.

 We can perform this migration safely with the following steps:

-1. In the `billing` service's schema, define the `Bill` entity (do _not_ extend it).
+1. In the `billing` service's schema, define the `Bill` type (do _not_ extend it).
 If you're using managed federation, register this schema change with Studio.

     _Note that this is technically a composition error, because `Bill` is already defined in the `payments` service.
 However, this error is handled gracefully, as described below._